Basso Continuo Realization and Ornamentation: An ongoing project on basso continuo and ornamentation

 Issues of Ornamentation

-Since the realization of a basso continuo part can be viewed as embellishing harmonic tones implied by a bass line, issues of the realization of basso continuo parts are closely related to those of ornamentation, a performance practice especially significant for composers and performers of the Baroque period.
-Some research into ornamentation has led me to the excellent, very insightful papers on Baroque music by brilliant violinist, musicologist, and colleague of mine Dr. Yuki Horiuchi 堀内由紀.
-Dr. Horiuchi is one of the most distinguished performers of the Baroque violin and period instruments and, as a researcher, specializes in the performance practice of Baroque music.
+Bériot (1857, 189) states that "... la mélodie n'était autre chose que l'ornement raisonné de l'harmonie."
+In other words, as Bériot suggests, since the realization of a basso continuo part can be considered as embellishment of harmonic tones implied by a bass line, issues of the realization of basso continuo parts are closely related to those of ornamentation, a performance practice especially significant for composers and performers of the Baroque period.
+Some research into ornamentation has led me to highly insightful papers on Baroque music by brilliant violinist, musicologist, and colleague of mine Dr. Yuki Horiuchi 堀内由紀.
+Yuki-san is one of the most distinguished performers of the Baroque violin and period instruments in Japan and, as a researcher, specializes in the performance practice of Baroque music.
 She is a regular member of such renowned ensembles as Bach Collegium Japan (BCJ) and Orchestra Libera Classica (OLC).

-The following is a stunningly beautiful and subtle performance filled with "arbitrary" ornamentation by violinist Shunske Sato:
+The following (starting at 15:04) is a stunningly beautiful and subtle performance filled with "free ornamentation" by violinist Shunske Sato:

-The original violin part, Sato's ornamentation, and the basso continuo part are shown below:
+Sato's ornamentation and J.S.
+Bach's original violin and basso continuo parts are shown below:

 Mm.
 40-50 of aria "Bereite dir, Jesu, noch itzo die Bahn" from J.S.
 Bach's cantata Herz und Mund und Tat und Leben, BWV 147,

-The frequent use of ornamentation declined throughout the 19th century, the process of which is well traced in Dr. Horiuchi's thesis (2018).
-Dr. Horiuchi suggests that the decline gradually happened in part due to the more elaborate harmonies that emerged during the 19th century.
+The finest examples of ornamentation such as those by Shunske Sato and, as we shall see below, Yuki Horiuchi 堀内由紀 need to be examined from a historical point of view.
+The frequent use of ornamentation declined throughout the 19th century, the process of which is well traced in Horiuchi (2018).
+She argues that the decline gradually happened in part due to the more elaborate harmonies that emerged during the 19th century.
 This observation may be supported by Leonard Meyer's theory of style change (Meyer 1967, 1989).
 Meyer (1967, 283) argues,

 Because a novel grammar and syntax necessarily involves a low level of cultural redundancy, works in a new style must show a high level of compositional redundancy if they are to be intelligible -- and if subsequent learning is to take place.
 Even the learning of our native language depends at first upon the repetition of easy words, simple syntactical constructions, and so on.